zenstackhq/zenstack-docs/docs/home/_step4.md

 // ---cut---

+// Next.js example for a blog post list component
-// pages/posts.tsx
+// components/posts.tsx

 // @noErrors
 const Posts: FC = () => {
-    const { findMany } = usePost();
+    // "usePost" is a generated hooks method const { findMany } = usePost();

-    // lists unpublished posts with their author's data const posts = findMany({
+    // list unpublished posts together with their author's data,
+    // the result "posts" only include entities that are readable
+    // to the current user
+    const posts = findMany({
         where: { published: false },
         include: { author: true },
         orderBy: { updatedAt: 'desc' },
     });

-    // "posts" is accurately typed based on the query structure return (
+    // entities are accurately typed based on the query structure return (
         <ul>
             {posts.map((post) => (